 Also interesting is that Waite apparently know that the Dutch publishers Duwaer & Van Ginkel (the later is the founder of the Christiaan Rosencreutz lodge) not always published only for the Dutch federation (they published the first English edition of the “Dharma Workings” as well), but I don’t know what publication he refers to here.
 Perhaps the publication about the history of Le Droit Humain and the foundation of the Supreme Council?

 In summery we can say that Waite was well-informed about the new Masonic organisation.
-Especially for people who can’t read French, his information is still a good source.
+Especially for people who can’t read French.
+His information is still a good source.
 Here and there he missed things.
 I hope with the extra information that I provided the picture is a wee bit clearer.
-You can also see that Waite did need seem to have been overtly negative about Le Droit Humain.
+You can also see that Waite did not seem to have been overtly negative about Le Droit Humain.
+A closer look at Waite can be found here.